Loretta Abbott

 Loretta Agatha Abbott (March 1, 1933 – May 6, 2016) was an American educator, dancer, choreographer, singer, director, dance captain, and actress.
 She was an early member and foundation builder for the Alvin Ailey Dance Company.
-She was also a founding member of the Clark Center for the Performing Arts, and worked with the organization from 1959 to 1989.
+Having worked with the Clark Center for the Performing Arts from 1959 to 1989, Abbott was a co-founder of Clark Center NYC, set up to honour the legacy of the organization.

-Early life
+Early life and education

-Abbott grew up in Harlem, New York City, New York.
+Loretta Agatha Abbott was born on March 1, 1933 and grew up in Harlem, New York City, New York.
 Her training started at the age of five taking piano, voice, and dance classes.
 She studied with dance with Ruth Williams and her tap teacher was Henry LeTang.
 She performed as a child in talent shows in Harlem with the Ella Gordon's Peter Pan Kiddies.
 She lived her entire life in Harlem in a brownstone that her father Alfred Bruce Abbott bought in 1932.
 Her father was from Panama, and her mother Agatha was from Jamaica.

 She graduated from Hunter College in New York City, and had a short career as a kindergarten teacher in Harlem at Public School 90.